kite1988/dblp-parser/ReadMe.txt

 # What does this tool doing?
-This is a tool to parse dblp.xml (http://dblp.uni-trier.de/xml/) file and stores inproceedings into database.
+This is a tool to parse dblp.xml (http://dblp.uni-trier.de/xml/) and store inproceedings into database.

 Authors, conference, papers, and the citations under inproceedings will be extracted and stored in database as four tables.
 See dblp.sql for the database schema.